patilkrunal/portfolio_frontend/README.md

 ## 🙏 Credits

-This project is built on top of [gatsby-starter-hello-world](https://github.com/gatsbyjs/gatsby-starter-hello-world).
-SVG assets were downloaded from [Undraw.co](https://undraw.co).
+This project is built on top of [gmlunesa.github.io](https://github.com/gmlunesa/gatsby-starter-personal-portfolio).

 ## 💫 Deploy